Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 ### Numerical attributes

 **Encoding** the values of the categorical features using numbers makes it possible to treat **categories** in the **decision tree** .

+(They insisted that we can arrange the split by labeling differently.
+At first I wondered if I was missing something important here,
+but I think the message is pretty straightforward:
+if you encode categories with different numbers, the tree will split them differently.
+It makes sense mechanically, but I don’t think it’s deep or surprising.
+Maybe it’s just a reminder that label encoding isn’t neutral: it can introduce some bias.)